Policy No: 2043 Responsible Office: Commercialization and Industry Collaboration Last Review Date: 12/15/2020 Next Required Review: 12/15/2025

 4.8 Waiver of Rights

-- The inventor agrees to develop the Invention for the public benefit; and
+- The Inventor agrees to develop the Invention for the public benefit;

-- The inventor agrees to comply with and fulfill any obligations that may exist to sponsors of the research leading to the Invention, particularly the federal government; and
+- The Inventor agrees to comply with and fulfill any obligations that may exist to sponsors of the research leading to the Invention, particularly the federal government;

-- The inventor agrees to report to the University, upon request, the status of licensing and/or commercial development of the Invention; and
+- The Inventor agrees to report to the University, upon request, the status of licensing and/or commercial development of the Invention;

-- The inventor agrees that the first income received from the licensing and/or commercial development of the Invention will be used to reimburse the University for any legal or licensing expenses related to that Invention incurred by the University prior to the date of release of ownership rights in the Invention to the inventor.
+- The Inventor agrees that the first income received from the licensing and/or commercial development of the Invention will be used to reimburse the University all Licensing Costs and any other direct expenses related to that Invention incurred by the University prior to the date of release of ownership rights in the Invention to the Inventor.